oracle-livelabs/security/database/advanced/key-vault_ssh/key-vault_ssh.md

 13. Repeat this Step 12 for the user *`KVEPADMIN`*

-14. Now, your database is ready for the OKV labs!

-## Task 2: Add an Endpoint
-First of all, we need Oracle Key Vault to know about our database server.
-We do this by creating it as an endpoint in OKV

-1. You will use the **OKVdeploy.tgz** file to deploy the utility to automate the processes
+14. You will use the **OKVdeploy.tgz** file to deploy the utility to automate the processes

     - Go back to your terminal session on your **DBSec-Lab** VM as OS user *oracle*